IVTore/Tore.Core/README.md

 ## Json.cs :
 Contains static utility methods for Json conversions.

-## Stl.cs :
+## StrLst.cs :
-Defines the class Stl which is a string associated object list (key - value) class with tricks.
+Defines the class StrLst which is a string associated object list (key - value) class with tricks.

-Stl provides:
+StrLst provides:
 1) Numerically indexed access to keys and objects.
 2) Ordering.
 3) Translation forward and backward to various formats.